Suppasit Jongcheveevat: Music

+On February 21, 2026, Suppasit released "Imperfect".
+The lyrics are based on personal experiences, including missing a train during travel and sharing rain under one coat, and focus on themes of embracing imperfections in relationships and finding value in ordinary moments.
+Suppasit has described the song as drawing from true stories in his life.
+The pop song was written and composed by Suppasit, with production by 18entity.
+On June 4, 2026, he released "Entropy".
+The song is a melancholic, atmospheric ballad that blends ethereal production with emotional vocals.
+It explores themes of impermanence, the fleeting nature of love and life, and the desire to cherish moments despite inevitable endings.
+The title and concept draw from the thermodynamic principle of entropy — the tendency toward disorder and the universe's eventual "heat death" — using cosmic and space imagery.

 Media and hosting

 Suppasit initially started out in the entertainment industry by appearing in various commercial advertisements and music videos.
 He was also cast in the Thai version of the Australian mock-dating reality show Taken Out, Take Me Out Thailand and its spin-off show Take Me Out Reality.

 From February 8 to April 5, 2021, Suppasit co-hosted Workpoint TV's music program T-Pop Stage alongside June Teeratee, serving as a Master of ceremonies for the show's inaugural season.

+In 2026, Suppasit serves as a commentator/judge on the reality competition Duo One: Thailand Chemistry Reality Show airing on Amarin TV, alongside Da Endorphine, Freen, and Becky.